-People are in constant search for work online in hopes of finding real jobs and earning some money.
-And when you find a work at home opportunity where you can earn $1,600 per week, anybody will quickly start signing up.
+People are in constant search of work online in hopes of finding real jobs and earning some money.
+And when you find a work-at-home opportunity where you can earn $1,600 per week, anybody will quickly start signing up.
 This is what AOJ Work From Home Jobs claims you can achieve with their program.

 You may have already encountered it once before since they have hundreds of ads on legit job-hunting websites and anywhere online.
 In this review, we will unveil what AOJ Work From Home Jobs is really about and whether it is worth your time or not.